open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 ## Installation

-To begin, set up an environment and install dependencies in a new directory:
+To begin, set up an environment in a new directory:

 ```console
 mkdir otel-getting-started